-Exceptional high altitude Himalayan traverse routes to the trekking peaks of Mera and Island with the challenging Amphu Laptsa pass in the Himalayas.
+Exceptional high altitude Himalayan traverse climbing of the Mera and Island peaks with the challenging Amphu Laptsa pass.

-Standing over 6460 metres, spectacular Mera Peak offers a great Himalayan summit thrill – an introductory long high altitude climb to the summit, never steep enough to get too scary but completely exhilarating.
-Island Peak at 6189 metres, though of a lesser height, is a slightly more technically demanding and exposed, allowing you to test the climbing skills you have learn from the Mera Peak ascent and Amphu Laptsa traverse crossing.
+Standing over 6460 metres, spectacular Mera Peak offers a great Himalayan summit thrill.
+An introductory long high altitude trek to climb in the Himalaya.
+Island Peak at 6189 metres, though of a lesser height, is a slightly more technically demanding and exposed than the Mera.
+Thus it allows you to test the climbing skills you have learn from the Mera Peak and Amphu Laptsa crossing.
 The view from the both of these peaks summit is simply breathtaking.
-We organise special climbing training course at base camp to ensure that you are able and confident enough to summit both of these trekking peaks in Himalayas safely.
-The Amphu Labtsa pass is requires technical climbing ability to cross it safely but our climbing guides and support team fix ropes for you to abseil from the rocky crest.
-In this way all the expedition team members are able to descend safely.
-Our support team also fixes ropes on the compact blue glacier ice from the Amphu Laptsa pass top to base camp.
+We organise special climbing training course at base camp.
+Thus to ensures that you are able and confident enough to summit both of these trekking peaks safely.
+The Amphu Labtsa pass requires some technical climbing ability to cross it safely.
+To make the descent safe and easy our climbing guides team fix ropes for you.
+Therefore the abseil on the rocky crest and compact blue glacier ice sections totally safe.

-We spend two nights in Kathmandu checking all the expedition gear and exploring the cultural sights before we take an exciting flight to Lukla to start the Mera Island Peak climbing via Amphu Laptsa pass.
-We take the regular route to Mera Peak summit trekking through the lush forests of rhododendron and pine up to Mera base camp via Tangnang, while higher up there are the uninhabited alpine areas of the upper Hinku valley.
-After the Mera Peak summit, we head eastwards exploring the less used route towards Makalu Base Camp and the wilderness of the Hinku valley.
-We camp at Seto Pokhari, a sacred lake at over 5000 meters nestling beneath the stunning ramparts of Chamlang – Lhotse and Everest dominate the horizon.
-Our next challenge is crossing the tough Amphu Labtsa pass at 5700 meters with its difficult technical descent on our way to Island Peak base camp.
-The panoramic summit view is absolutely wonderful and will stay in your memory forever.
+We take the longer route to Mera peak base camp through the lush forests of rhododendron and pine.
+While higher up there are the uninhabited alpine areas of the upper Hinku valley.
+After the Mera Peak summit, we head eastwards exploring the less used route towards Makalu and the wilderness of the Hinku valley.
+Further more we camp at Seto Pokhari, a sacred lake at over 5000 meters nestling beneath the stunning ramparts of Chamlang, Lhotse and Everest dominating the horizon.
+Our next challenge is crossing the tough Amphu Labtsa pass at 5700 meters on our way to Island Peak base camp.
+Undoubtedly the panoramic summit views are absolutely wonderful and will stay in your memory forever.

 Day 01: Arrive in Kathmandu / Welcome dinner